 United℠ Business Card

-If you’re a small business owner, you can earn a 75,000 bonus miles after $5,000 in purchases within the first 3 months of account opening with the United Business Card.
-You can also earn an additional 75,000 miles after spending $20,000 in your first 6 months.
+If you’re a small business owner, you can earn 75,000 bonus miles after you spend $5,000 on purchases in the first 3 months your account is open.
 You’ll get 2 miles per dollar on United purchases and transit and at gas stations, restaurants and office supply stores, as well as 1 mile per dollar on all other purchases.

 Chase Sapphire Preferred®